12dlabs/stories/fairy-tales/the-turnip/README.md

-THERE were once two brothers who both served as soldiers; one of them was rich, and the other poor.
+There were once two brothers who both served as soldiers; one of them was rich, and the other poor.
 Then the poor one, to escape from his poverty, put off his soldier's coat, and turned farmer.
 He dug and hoed his bit of land, and sowed it with turnip-seed.
 The seed came up,